-1. This memo may serve as the transmittal cover sheet for the completed APR selfstudy and its appendices.
-The final version of the program self-study and its appendices should be sent electronically to the provost and the APAE at least two (2) weeks prior to the external reviewers' visit.
+1. This memo may serve as the transmittal cover sheet for the completed APR self-study and its appendices.
+The final version of the program self-study and its appendices should be sent electronically to the APAE at least two (2) weeks prior to the external reviewers' visit.